 The classification of most theft and property offenses is based on the value of the property that was stolen or damaged.
 Additional factors such as the presence of the alleged victim or the use of a dangerous weapon can be aggravating factors.

 While some cases are misdemeanor offenses, many other crimes result in felony charges.
 It is important to understand that any prior convictions for theft can lead to enhanced sentences.

 A few of the most common types of theft and property offenses in Florida include:

 Criminal charges are not the only issues that alleged offenders may have to deal with when accused of theft.
-Florida Statute § 772.11 states, “Any person who proves by clear and convincing evidence that he or she has been injured in any fashion by reason of any violation of” the theft offenses established under Florida Statutes §§ 812.012-812.037 “has a cause of action for threefold the actual damages sustained and, in any such action, is entitled to minimum damages in the amount of $200, and reasonable attorney’s fees and court costs in the trial and appellate courts.”
+Victims of theft could be entitled to, “threefold the actual damages sustained and, in any such action, is entitled to minimum damages in the amount of $200, and reasonable attorney’s fees and court costs in the trial and appellate courts.”

 In such cases, an alleged victim must send a written demand for the damages sought to the alleged offender.
 If the alleged offender does not pay the alleged injured party within 30 days, the alleged victim can file a lawsuit against the alleged offender.
 This means that a person who is convicted of a theft crime in Florida may be ordered to pay fines, restitution, and still be subject to civil damages.